 There are 3 ways to assess triiodothyronine in your blood:

-- Free Triiodothyronine (Free T3) - This test gives you an idea of the amount of free and active T3 in your blood-stream.
+- Free Triiodothyronine (Free T3) – This test gives you an idea of the amount of free and active T3 in your bloodstream.
 You want this number to be in the top 50% of the reference range provided.
 Your free T3 may be the most important measurement of thyroid activity in your body.
 High levels, however, may cause the symptoms of hyperthyroidism.

 - Total Triiodothyronine (Total T3)- Total T3 can help determine the amount of T3 in your serum from all sources.
 Total T3 can help you understand how much T3 is available, even though not all of it may be active.
 Like free T3, you’ll want this number in the top 50% of the reference range.